Archaeology of Ayodhya: British-era studies

 In 1889–91, an ASI team led by Alois Anton Führer conducted another survey of Ayodhya.
 Führer did not find any ancient statues, sculptures or pillars that marked the sites of other ancient cities.
 He found "a low irregular mass of rubbish heaps", from which material had been used for building the neighbouring Muslim city of Faizabad.
 The only ancient structures found by him were three earthen mounds to the south of the city: Maniparbat, Kuberparbat and Sugribparbat.
 Cunningham identified these mounds with the sites of the monasteries described in Xuanzang's writings.
 Like Cunningham, Führer also mentioned the legend of the Ramayana-era city being destroyed after death of Brihadbala, and its rebuilding by Vikramaditya.
 He wrote that the existing Hindu and Jain temples in the city were modern, although they occupied the sites of the ancient temples that had been destroyed by Muslims.
 The five Digambara Jain temples had been built in 1781 CE to mark the birth places of five tirthankaras, who are said to have been born at Ayodhya.
-A Svetambara Jain temple dedicated to Ajitanatha was built in 1881.
+A Śvetāmbara Jain temple dedicated to Ajitanatha was built in 1881.
 Based on local folk narratives, Führer wrote that Ayodhya had three Hindu temples at the time of Muslim conquest: Janmasthanam (where Rama was born), Svargadvaram (where Rama was cremated) and Treta-ke-Thakur (where Rama performed a sacrifice).
 According to Führer, Mir Khan built the Babri mosque at the place of Janmasthanam temple in 930 AH (1523 CE).
 He stated that many columns of the old temple had been utilized by the Muslims for the construction of Babri mosque: these pillars were of black stone, called kasauti by the natives.
 Führer also wrote that Aurangzeb had built now-ruined mosques at the sites of Svargadvaram and Treta-ke-Thakur temples.
 A fragmentary inscription of Jayachandra of Kannauj, dated to 1241 Samvat (1185 CE), and a record of a Vishnu temple's construction were recovered from Aurangazeb's Treta-ke-Thakur mosque, and kept in Faizabad museum.